dev-avwi/TradieTrack/replit.md

 ### Overview
 TradieTrack is a mobile-first web application for Australian tradespeople, designed to streamline business operations from job creation and management to quoting, invoicing, and payment collection.
-It includes Australian GST handling and AUD currency, aiming to provide a comprehensive, efficient, and user-friendly solution for solo tradies and small businesses to manage their operations effectively.
-The project's ambition is to empower tradies with tools that simplify their daily tasks, improve financial management, and enhance client communication, ultimately boosting productivity and profitability.
+It includes Australian GST handling and AUD currency, aiming to provide a comprehensive, efficient, and user-friendly solution for solo tradies and small businesses.
+The project's ambition is to empower tradies with tools that simplify daily tasks, improve financial management, and enhance client communication, ultimately boosting productivity and profitability.

 ### User Preferences
 Preferred communication style: Simple, everyday language.